zuozhenggh/learning-library/data-management-library/oracle-machine-learning/adb-oml/create-ml-model/create-ml-model.md

     ![](./images/051.png  " ")

 5. Sometimes we just want the result (formatted text in this case), and not the code.
-Click on the show editor icon to hide the code.
+Click on the **show editor** icon to hide the code.

     ![](./images/052.png  " ")

     ![](./images/053.png  " ")

 6. In the next paragraph enter the following, overwriting the %md that has defaulted in.
-Then hit execute.
+Then hit **execute**.
   ````
   <copy>%sql